 How long does it take to close a missing tooth gap with braces?

 It may take 6 – 8 months to fix gaps from missing teeth with traditional braces.
-The duration depends on several factors such as the condition and position of your teeth, occlusion, size of gaps, muscle function of your face, and bones that support your teeth.
+The duration depends on several factors such as the condition and position of your teeth, bite, size of gaps, muscle function of your face, and bones that support your teeth.

 If the problem is not complicated such as small gaps, it may take less time.
 In more severe cases, the duration may be longer.